mehulagg/gitlab/doc/user/profile/account/two_factor_authentication.md

 Each code can be used only once to log in to your account.

-Immediately after successfully enabling two-factor authentication, you're prompted to download a set of generated recovery codes.
+Immediately after successfully enabling two-factor authentication, you're prompted to copy, download, or print a set of generated recovery codes.
 Should you ever lose access to your one-time password authenticator, you can use one of these recovery codes to log in to your account.
 We suggest copying and printing them, or downloading them using the **Download codes** button for storage in a safe place.
 If you choose to